five0ffour/nand2tetris/README.md

 Logic Gate Simulator Tool

 ## Developer notes
-LogicGate-Simulator-Diagrams/SAP-1.gcg: main entry point for an interactive view of the ALU for the Logic Gate Simulator.
+LogicGate-Simulator-Diagrams/SAP-1.gcg: main entry point for an interactive view of the ALU for the Logic Gate Simulator
 HDL/02/ALU.hdl: main entry point for the functioning ALU using the nand2tetris Hardware simulator

+LogicGate-Simulator-Diagrams/SAP-2.gcg: main entry point for a view of a program counter for the Logic Gate Simulator
+Note:  The SAP-2.gcg is cumbersome and may take time to "catch-up".
+This is most evident with the auto-increment control bit
+HDL/02/PC.hdl: main entry point for the functioning program counter using the nand2tetris Hardware simulator

-Development: developed using Visual Studio Code, but any text editor would work, including notepad.
+Development: HDL edited using Visual Studio Code, but any text editor would work, including notepad.
+Logic Gate Simulator files created using their WYSIWIG tool.
+Integrated Circuits exported/imported via the environment as well.
+Since their configuration is managed in XML files,  small tweaks can be edited via Visual Studio.
+An example is to tweak the clock cycle of an imported DFF to slow down or speed up logic without breaking any connections.

 GitHub: ubiquitous code version control management
 HDL/ .tst, .cmp and .out: These files are test scripts, compare files and results of HardwareSimulator scripting.
 These can be used to validate the functionality of the HDL components.
 See the nand2tetris site documentation and/or EoCS book appendix for usage details